webknjaz/talk-drafts/github-bots-raise-of-the-machines-pycon-cz/slides/index.md

 Note: (19‒23s)

-By choosing to use GitHub Apps, you also get access to some of the APIs, which are not available otherwise.
+By choosing to use GitHub Apps,<br>
+you also get access to some of the APIs,<br>
+which are not available otherwise.<br>
-One example of such API is Checks API, which has many powerful features.
+One example of such API is Checks API,<br>
+which has many powerful features.<br>
-It lets you embed the results of your App activity right into the GitHub UI!
+It lets you embed the results of your App activity<br>
+right into the GitHub UI!

 -----